Tools

 Programming Languages

-- Python - machine learning, scripting, prototyping and more
+- Python - machine learning, scripting, prototyping and almost all of my development these days

 - JavaScript - interfaces, creative coding, interactive visualization